raghavendrarai2/heroApp/README.md

-This application exposes an HTTP REST API that uses JSON that fulfils the following criteria:
+This application exposes HTTP REST APIs that uses JSON that fulfils the following criteria:
 <ul>
 <li> Users can create a Movie</li>
 <li>the movie should have a title, a category and a star rating (from 0.5 to 5)</li>